openebs/openebs/designs/local-pv/lvm/persistent-volume-claim/capacity_resource.md

   and creates a LVM volume resource with best fit VolumeGroup.
   - Corresponding LVM controller creates LVM volume on matching VolumeGroup and updates the status of LVM volume resource to `Ready`.
-- After wathing `Ready` status on LVM volume resource CSI driver will retrun success response to gRPC request.
+- After wathing `Ready` status on LVM volume resource CSI driver will return success response to gRPC request.

 **Note**: If matching VolumeGroups doesn't have enough available space then PVC will remains Pending.